Managers

 Unprecedented Concentration

 In terms of concentration, a handful of the largest companies represent an unprecedented concentration risk within the richly valued market averages.
-As shown in Figure 6, such concentration has tended to be a warning sign of a stock market bubble.
+As with the charts above, such concentration has tended to be a warning sign of a stock market bubble, as shown in Figure 6.

 Portfolio Positioning: